joshelser/node-accumulo/README.md

 node-accumulo
 =============

 This project uses node.js to ingest into Apache Accumulo via RabbitMQ and a Java application.
+The intent is to store records of a client visiting a website, much like a Google Analytics.
+This example is meant to be contrived and the intent is to show the potential of using node to (indirectly) ingest data into Apache Accumulo.

+### Brief Summary

-Node.js runs an HTTP webserver which accepts incoming requests.
-Upon receipt, it fires a message over RabbitMQ where a Java process is running in the background.
-The Java process pulls the message off of its queue, and creates/inserts the mutation into Accumulo
+[node.js][] runs an HTTP webserver which accepts incoming requests from an HTTP client.
+Upon receipt, it strips the intended information off the query string of the request URL and fires a JSON string over RabbitMQ.
+Meanwhile, a Java process is running in the background, pulling data off of a queue that the node server is writing to.
+Upon receipt of a message, the Java process converts the JSON string into an object, creates, and then inserts mutations into Accumulo corresponding to the data contained in the JSON string.

 ### Prerequisites

-I'll make the bold assumption that you already have [Apache Hadoop][], [Apache Zookeeper][], and [Apache Accumulo][] installed on your machine.
+I'll make the (bold) assumption that you already have [Apache Hadoop][], [Apache Zookeeper][], and [Apache Accumulo][] installed on your machine.
 There is good documentation elsewhere for this.

 #### RabbitMQ and node.js